cheesoup/GRPH/_posts/2021-12-07-antialiased-oscillators.md

 ## Results

 The resulting spectrogram when combining the two algorithms can be seen below.
 I've also added some audio examples to demonstrate these methods in action.
 Together, the algorithms provide a strong basis for keeping fold-over at bay.
-What's neat about PolyBLEPs is how lightweight and frequency dither are how lightweight yet effective they are.
-As you already know, I'm a fan of software minimalism.
-When programming for Bela, efficiency is important due to the limited resources of the platform.
-While there are other methods which can generate waveforms with higher harmonic accuracy, these two algorithms combined provide high enough quality while remaining light on system resources.
+What's neat about PolyBLEPs and frequency dithering are how lightweight yet effective they are.
+When programming for Bela, efficiency is important due to the limited amount of system resources.

 {% include image.html url='sweep_ditherblep.png' caption='Sawtooth Sweep w/ Frequency Dithering & PolyBLEP Anti-aliasing' %}